munificent/craftinginterpreters/book/the-lox-language.md

 lot going for them, so I thought it was worth covering some of each.

-Since classes have come under fire for not living up to their hype, let me first explain why I put them into Lox and into this book.
-There are really two
+Since classes have come under fire for not living up to their hype, let me first explain why I put them into Lox and this book.
+There are really two questions:
-questions:

 ### Why might any language want to be object oriented?